Serbian Radical Party: 2008 split

 After disagreements with Šešelj, on 8 September 2008, Nikolić formed the new parliamentary group Napred Srbijo! ("Forward Serbia!") along with a number of other SRS members. Šešelj responded with a letter on 11 September addressed to SRS members, in which he condemned the Nikolić group as "traitors" and "Western puppets", while calling on SRS members to remain loyal to the ideologies of "Serbian nationalism, anti-globalism, and Russophilia."
 Nikolić and his group were officially expelled from the SRS the next day, in response to which Nikolić announced that he would form his own party.
 On 14 September, SRS general secretary Aleksandar Vučić also resigned from the SRS.
 Nikolić and Vučić then launched the Serbian Progressive Party (SNS) on 21 October of the same year.

 Following their departure, Dragan Todorović took over as the party's acting leader from Nikolić; however the office of deputy chairman was officially abolished.
 By April 2011 the SRS had about 7% of support in opinion polls, while the SNS and its coalition partners held about 40%.
 In the 2012 parliamentary election the Radical Party received only 4.63% of the popular vote, thus failing to cross the 5% threshold to enter parliament for the first time in the party's history.

 Šešelj's return

 With their leader back in Serbia in 2014, the party campaigned for the parliamentary election of 2016 aiming to restore its presence prior to 2008.
+They received 8.34% of the popular vote and gained back 22 seats.
+In the 2020 parliamentary election, the SRS received 2.22% of the votes, thus failing to get above the new lowered 3% threshold and lost all their seats.
+In the following elections, they did not receive enough votes to cross the electoral threshold.

+The party formed an alliance with the ruling Serbian Progressive Party to contest the 2023 Belgrade City Assembly election.
+This announcement caused attention in national media.
+In the 2024 Belgrade City Assembly election, the party gained 2 seats whilst being with the ruling SNS coalition.
+During the 2024 local election, the SRS cooperated with the SNS coalition.